NajibHos/najibhos/README.md

 ## About Me

-- 🔭 Currently working on: EasyNote - A note taking app built with React, React Quill and Appwrite
+- 🔭 Currently working on: N/A
 - 🌱 Learning: TypeScript
 - 👯 I’m looking to collaborate on: N/A
 - 🤔 Ask me about: React Projects